pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 , datasets from `tabular benchmark <https://huggingface.co/datasets/inria-soda/tabular-benchmark>`_ .

 Initializing datasets is straightforward in :pyf:`PyTorch Frame`.
-An initialization of a dataset will automatically download its raw files and process the columns, *e.g*., to load the `Adult Census Income` dataset, type:
+An initialization of a dataset will automatically download its raw files and process the columns, *e.g*., to load the `Titanic` dataset, type:

 .. code-block:: python